Discover

 can update their changing magnitudes.

-another page of the site are extragalactic novae found in neighboring
+on another page of the site are extragalactic novae found in

-looking for information about a recent or even not-so-recent exploding
+are looking for information about a recent or even not-so-recent

 Wide range of users

-Seeing a new “guest star” in a beautiful spiral galaxy
+page.
+Seeing a new “guest star” in a beautiful spiral

 Supernovas